mahmoudmohamedramadan/Backend-Roadmap/README.md

 [Learn PHP 5 In Arabic](https://www.youtube.com/playlist?list=PLDoPjvoNmBAzH72MTPuAAaYfReraNlQgM)

-> You can watch [PHP For Beginners](https://laracasts.com/series/php-for-beginners) or [Learn PHP The Right Way](https://youtube.com/playlist?list=PLr3d3QYzkw2xabQRUpcZ_IBk9W50M9pe-) as an optional choice for Elzero course, then you can watch [PHP For Absolute Beginners](https://youtu.be/2eebptXfEvw) for revision.
+> You can watch [PHP For Beginners](https://laracasts.com/series/php-for-beginners) or [Learn PHP The Right Way](https://youtube.com/playlist?list=PLr3d3QYzkw2xabQRUpcZ_IBk9W50M9pe-) as an optional choice for Elzero course, then watch [PHP For Absolute Beginners](https://youtu.be/2eebptXfEvw) for revision.

 #### OOP: Elzero